Ddevedza/hole-in-one-api/README.md

 | `loader.py` | Takes clean events and inserts them into the database |
 | `main.py` | Starts FastAPI, runs pipeline on startup, registers routes |

-**Why SQLite?** It is built into Python, requires no installation, and stores everything in a single file.
-The right tool for this use case — one application, moderate data, no concurrent users.
+**Why SQLite?** Built into Python, no installation needed, stores everything in a single file.
+Right tool for this use case.

-**Why FastAPI?** Modern, fast to build with, and automatically generates interactive documentation at `/docs`.
-No extra work needed.
+**Why FastAPI?** Modern, fast to build with, automatically generates interactive docs at `/docs`.

 **Why separate files?** Separation of concerns — each file does one job.
-Makes the code easier to read, test, and maintain.
+Easier to read, test, and maintain.

 ---